Winding up a Company in Hong Kong

-Companies, creditors, and even shareholders can file a winding-up petition against the company by appointing a solicitor.
+Creditors may apply for a winding-up petition against the company by appointing a solicitor person.

-The petition needs to be prepared in accordance with the Companies Winding Up Rules.
-It also needs to be advertised in the Gazette at least seven clear days before the hearing date and once at least in two Hong Kong daily newspapers (one Chinese and one English).
+The winding-up petition needs to be prepared in accordance with the Companies Winding Up Rules.
+The notice also needs to be advertised in the Gazette at least seven clear days before the hearing date and once at least in two Hong Kong daily newspapers (one Chinese and one English).

 Once the winding-up petition is filed, the process commences.
-Any disposition of the property of the company, which includes any transfer of shares or alteration in the status of the shareholders of the company is void if the court doesn’t order otherwise.
+Any disposition of the property of the company, which includes any transfer of shares or alteration in the status of the shareholders of the company is void if the court does not order otherwise.

 The company or any creditor or shareholder can apply to the court to stay or restrain any pending action or proceeding against the company.

-Additionally, if the petitioner thinks that the assets of the company are endangered, they may appeal to the court, after the filing of the petition for the appointment of a provisional liquidator, to safeguard the assets of the company prior to the hearing of the petition.
+Additionally, if the petitioner thinks that the assets of the company are endangered, they may appeal to the court order, after the filing of the petition for the appointment of a provisional liquidator, to safeguard them prior to the hearing of the petition.

 What are the different modes and processes of winding up?

-As from the commencement of the winding-up, the company needs to stop carry on its business.
-Any transfer of shares after the commencement is void, unless it was made with the sanction from the liquidator.
+From the commencement of the winding-up, the company needs to stop carrying any business affairs.
+Any transaction of shares thereafter is void, unless it was made with the sanction from the liquidator.

-Fo a members’ voluntary winding-up, all the powers of the directors shall cease.
+For a members’ voluntary winding-up, all the powers of the directors of the company shall cease.
 For a creditors’ voluntary winding-up, all the powers of the directors will cease on the appointment of the liquidator.